kyang5/coursedescriptions/source/onlinespring.rst

     | Description similar to: :doc:`comp340`

     **Notes:**
-    Computer Forensics.
+    Computer Forensics

     This is an online, synchronous class.
 Synchronous meeting time:  Tuesdays, 7:00 pm - 9:30 pm.

     Combined with COMP 340-001.

     Prerequisite: (COMP 150 or COMP 170 or COMP/MATH 215) and (COMP 264 or COMP 317 or COMP 343)